-• Structures for which a building permit has been granted as of the date the Smart Growth Plan is adopted or amended by the County Legislature;

-• All existing and new agricultural uses
+- Structures for which a building permit has been granted as of the date the Smart Growth Plan is adopted or amended by the County Legislature; - In a newly created water district existing structures shall mean those built, or structures for which a building permit has been issued, as of the public hearing for the District formation.
+Said structures are entitled to hook-ups. - All existing and new agricultural uses recommended at this time.

-For all other types of development, hook-ups to the County water system will require approval on a case-by-case basis by the County Legislature or its designee.
-Requests for such hook-ups will be reviewed and evaluated based on the following criteria:
+For all other types of development, hook-ups to the County water system will require approval on a case-by-case basis by the County Legislature or its Requests for such hook-ups will be designee. reviewed and evaluated based on the following criteria: